sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

-Assumptions: You have a computer with about 2 GB of free disk space running Linux (32-bit or 64-bit), Mac OS X 10.4 or 10.5 with XCode.
+Assumptions: You have a computer with about 2 GB of free disk space running Linux (32-bit or 64-bit), Mac OS X 10.4, 10.5, or 10.6 with XCode.
 In particular, under Linux the following standard command-line development tools must be installed on your computer (under OS X they all come with XCode):

 ::

-       gcc  (with C++ support)
+       gcc
+       g++
+       gfortran
        make
        m4
        perl
        ranlib
        tar
+       readline and its development headers
        ssh-keygen -- needed to run the notebook in secure mode. latex -- highly recommended, though not strictly required